Choosing from the best medical colleges in the world sounds exciting at first.

 Need Help Choosing the Right Medical University?

-Contact BHE UNI today to get personalised guidance and shortlist the right medical university before you apply.
+Contact BHE UNI today to get personalised guidance and choose the right medical university before you apply.

 Frequently Asked Questions

-What MCAT score do you need for top medical colleges?
+What MCAT score do you need for top medical schools?

 For the most competitive US medical schools, students usually need a very high MCAT score.
-Harvard Medical School’s entering class of 2025 had an average total MCAT score of 520.48, which is a useful benchmark for elite schools.
-Students can still apply with a lower score, but they will need strong grades, clinical experience, research or leadership to stay competitive.
+Harvard Medical School’s entering class of 2025 had an average total MCAT score of 520.48.
+A lower score may still be possible at some schools, but students need strong grades, clinical experience, research, service, and a strong application story.

 Which medical college has the best research output?